vporton/zk-ideas/README.md

 ## ZK contract calls

 Make it easy to make a contract call without revealing who called it.
+(Use cases are about the same as of anonymous transfers.)

 Now it can be done this way: